wlaub/celeste_mon/readme.md

 h2.
 Applications

 Timestamped gamestate data can be used in automatic video editing.
-For example, knowing the start time of a gameplay recording, the video can be edited to show only runs containing a room transition.
+For example, knowing the start time of a gameplay recording, the video can be edited to show only runs containing a room transition (i.e. the first and last attempt of each room).

 It may also be possible to detect and count tech in a room.